 I still recall that moment vividly: the doctor was suturing me and I was thinking that the worst is over and now everything shall be fine.
 But I was clueless about the impending storm.
 Before I knew it, postpartum depression hit me like a tornado and it happened even before the doctors shifted me from the OT to my room.
 Exactly what it was I can’t describe but an overwhelming sadness enveloped me, as if something terrible had happened; I began crying inconsolably for no reason.
 I spent the next few days either crying or talking gibberish or in complete silence.
 When I was called to the NICU for the first time to feed my baby, I was emotionless.
 There was no love at first sight that everyone talks about or that is glorified in the movies.
 I just stood there staring at my fragile baby, waiting to feel the connection.
 He looked so tiny like a mouse, but not an emotion stirred in me.
 I was numb.

 The breastfeeding challenges

 My baby couldn’t latch at my breast at all and I was asked to express milk.
 I struggled with the manual pump; what’s worse, the hospital staff did not provide any guidance or support for struggling mothers like me.
-My baby was straightaway put on formula and I thought, “So now my baby doesn’t t even need his mother for his feeds.”
+My baby was straightaway put on formula and I thought, “So now my baby doesn’t even need his mother for his food.”

 When we came home, I spent my days staring outside the window, often secretly contemplating jumping to my final freedom.
 The various psychiatric treatments weren’t helping.
 Everyone around me had started wondering why I keep crying when everything seemed fine in my life.
 I heard labels such as ‘crazy’, ‘mad woman’ and ‘hopeless’ being used to describe me.
 Meanwhile, the insomnia continued.
 One day my mother gave me a sedative but it didn’t help.
 I thought may be two would do the trick so I asked her for more, but she refused.
 No one trusted me with my life, you see.